 And if you do find yourself dealing with hearing loss, tinnitus, or balance issues, please don’t hesitate to make an appointment with a CEENTA audiologist or ENT doctor.
 They’d be happy to help you.

 This blog is for informational purposes only.
 For specific medical questions, please consult your physician.
-Dr. Swanson practices in our SouthPark office.
-To make an appointment with her or any of CEENTA’s audiologists or ENT doctors, call 704-295-3000.
-You can also request an appointment online or through myCEENTAchart.
+To make an appointment with any of CEENTA’s audiologists or ENT doctors, call 704-295-3000.
+You can also schedule an appointment online or through myCEENTAchart.

 Leave a Comment